przulj-lab/przulj-lab.github.io/index.md

 {% capture text %}

-We develop versatile artificial intelligence frameworks for multi-omics data fusion, based on graph-regularized non-negative matrix tri-factorization (NMTF) and machine learning techniques.
-Our methods enable dimensionality reduction, inference, and co-clustering of heterogeneous datasets to better stratify patients into risk groups, discover new biomarkers and therapeutic targets, and re-purpose existing or discover new drugs for personalized medical treatment.
+We develop versatile artificial intelligence frameworks for multi-omics data fusion, based on graph-regularized non-negative matrix tri-factorization (NMTF) and other machine learning techniques.
+Our methods enable dimensionality reduction, inference, and co-clustering of heterogeneous datasets to better stratify patients into risk groups, discover new biomarkers and therapeutic targets, and to re-purpose existing and discover new drugs for personalized medical treatment.

 {% endcapture %}